Getting Your VR Legs

 Description

-Ending with stillness to reinforce comfort before users enter more complex VR experiences.
+Ending with stillness to reinforce comfort before users enter complex gameplay.

 Description